CureApp/node-circleci-autorelease/README.md

       node:
         version: 6.2.0
 ```
-You can see three fields.
+Three are three fields in this format.

 -   config: config fields
 -   hooks: hook commands